Zalun Township: Geography

 The township is situated along the Irrawaddy River, which flows north-south through its territory and acts as a major source of transportation and commerce.
 The township is prone to natural disasters like floods and cyclones.
 Approximately two-thirds of the township lies to the west of the river, while the remaining third is on the eastern shore.
 The township lies entirely within the Irrawaddy Delta and is characterised by low-lying wetland.
-The townships has some flora like plum, nim and palm trees but reports no wild fauna.
+The township has some flora like plum, nim and palm trees but reports no wild fauna.

 The township has significant arsenic contamination, especially in rural water sources though researchers and NGOs have been working to reduce contamination.

 Demographics

 In 2014, the township had a population of 168,203.
 Literacy rates were claimed to be greater than 95%.
 The labor participation rate was around 68% for men and women.
 Most residents own their homes, typically constructed of bamboo, corrugated sheets, other wood and leaves.
-Cooking is typically with firewood powered cooking stoves.
+Cooking is typically done with firewood powered cooking stoves.
 Most residents had access to improved water sources like bored wells.
 Most residents of the township are Buddhist, with small populations of Christians and Muslims.

 In 2019, the town grew to a population of 175,233.
 In 2022, the township grew to its peak at 182,168 people before reducing in population by 2023 to 178,600 people.
 The township consists of 85% Bamar people with the main minority being Karen people.
 84.4% of the population follows Buddhism with the second largest population professing Christianity at 8.9%.

 Economy and transport

-Zalun Township is well connected having the highest number of trips to Yangon out of townships in Hinthada District.
+Zalun Township is well connected having the highest number of trips to Yangon out of all townships in Hinthada District.
 The township is a developing township with agriculture as its primary industry, relying on its many waterways and roadways to export its primary crops of rice and pulses to Yangon Region.

 Microfinance initiatives in the township have helped residents expand and diversify small businesses and significantly empower women to manage household financial decisions.